Timing and Structure

 Each student will be assessed by the following three components of coursework:

-30%: Individual report to a problem set.
+30%: Individual report to a problem set (submission deadline in the 5th week).
 The problem set consists of theoretical questions about robot control as well as some hands-on exercise on robot simulation.
 Details will be instructed in the first lecture.

-20%: Group presentation and robot competition.
+20%: Group presentation and robot competition (in the 8th week).
 Students will work in a team of 2-4 people to develop and investigate their own manipulation/locomotion robots based on the kits provided.
-In the last week of the term, each team should give a 5-minute presentation and demonstrate the performance for competition.
+In the last week of the term, each team should give a 10-minute presentation and demonstrate the performance for competition.
 Details will be instructed in the first and second lectures.

-50%: Individual dossier about the development and investigation of the projects.
+50%: Individual dossier about the development and investigation of the projects (submission deadline in the 11th week).
 Each student should write a report about the project, and demonstrate how the theories and methods introduced in the lectures are used.